ritesh-karankal/qr-code-component/README-template.md

 ## Overview

 This is my first frontend mentor challenge.
-I followed a Web Development course before and learnt CSS but I didn't practiced it and tried making something myself.
+I followed a Web Development course before and learnt CSS but I didn't practiced or tried making something myself.
 After the course when I tried making a website for a hackathon I realized I just learnt it passively and jumped onto next topics like Javascript without actually practicing it.
 I faced imposter syndrome and tutorial hell.
 Now I am learning web dev again and learning by doing.
 Making progress slowly and trying to learn concepts deeply instead of completely as tasks.
-It was fun to complete the challenge by my own trying to figure out why thing is not working, how to fix it.
-Web design may or may not be called art but it was like art It was similar to painting for me I was an artist(programmer) looking at a scenery(design) and trying to replicate it on my artboard(web browser) with my paintbrush(keyboard) and colours (css properties).
+It was fun to complete the challenge by my own trying to figure out why things are not working, how to fix it.
+Web design may not be considered art but it is like an art.
+It was similar to painting for me I was an artist(programmer) looking at a scenery(design) and trying to replicate it on my artboard(web browser) with my tools(keyboard) and properties(css properties).

 ### Screenshot